 Real trader stories.
+Failures and successes.
 Part 2

 Stories of real traders are required for the evolution of beginners.
 Reading about achievements and failures of famous traders, beginner traders become motivated and absorb valuable somebody else’s experience.
 Of course, trader stories do not contain examples of chart analysis.
 Nevertheless, important things might be found in simple advice.

 - principles of experienced traders;

 - failure and success stories in individual trades;

 - rules, recommendations and mistakes.